donofden/slack-messaging/README.md

 # slack-messaging
-Sent Message/Notifications to Slack Channels using Python Script
+Send Message/Notifications to Slack Channels using Python Script

 To make use of this script we first need to create a Slack App for us to post on behalf of the script.